Bachelor of Arts | College of Arts and Science

 What is Earth Science?

 Earth science is an all-encompassing term for the sciences related to the planet Earth.
 Earth science includes the study of the solid earth (the lithosphere), the atmosphere, the hydrosphere, including the oceans, and the biosphere.
 Thus, the discipline includes subjects as diverse as the origin of rocks and minerals, the migration of pollutants in groundwater, and the evolution of life as recorded in fossils.
-Typically, earth scientists use tools from geology, physics, chemistry, biology, and mathematics to build a quantitative understanding of how Earth sytems work.
+Typically, earth scientists use tools from geology, physics, chemistry, biology, and mathematics to build a quantitative understanding of how Earth systems work.

 Earth scientists work in a variety of areas.
 With concerns about conservation of natural resources, environmental pollution, and global climate change in today's society, many earth scientists are involved in finding solutions to problems of waste disposal, urban development, providing clean energy, promoting sustainability, and coping with hazards such as earthquakes, volcanic eruptions, flooding, and erosion.
 Others study the human influence upon the earth and provide the basic information needed to solve problems and establish rational policies for resource management, environmental protection, and public health safety and welfare.